yadavta/VideoNet/aqa1/README.md

 - `yt_id`: text
 - `correct`: boolean (represented as integer); denotes if user thinks this clip includes instance of action being performed correctly
 - `wrong`: boolean (represented as integer); denotes if user thinks this clip includes instance of action being perfromed incorrectly
+- `pos_rsn`: LLM-generated explanation of what is correct about the action
+- `neg_rsn`: LLM-generated explanation of what is wrong about the action
 - `start`: float; start time of segment in YouTube video in seconds
 - `end`: float; end time of segment in YouTube video in seconds
 - `action`: text; user's best guess what the action is